Module 08: Training

 Computational Complexity

-Training complexity depends on model architecture and dataset size.
-For a simple fully connected network with L layers of size d, each forward pass is O(d² × L) (matrix multiplications dominate).
-Backward pass has the same complexity (automatic differentiation revisits each operation).
-With N training samples and batch size B, one epoch requires N/B iterations.
+Training cost is a function of architecture and dataset size.
+For a fully connected network with L layers of width d, the forward pass is O(d² × L) — matrix multiplications dominate.
+The backward pass has the same complexity, since autograd revisits every operation.
+With N samples and batch size B, one epoch is N / B iterations.

 Total training cost for E epochs: